rajnishks/aws-ec2-website-infrastructure-template/README.md

 5. Enabling developer to remote into EC2 servers using AWS Systems Manager.
 6. Use of Cloud watch for monitoring purposes.
 7. Enabling CloudTrail to support auditing requirements.
-8. Improving speed of delivery via use of cloudfront cache
+8. Improving performance via use of cloudfront cache.

 ### Cloudformation Templates
 For ease of setting up / maintaining the infrastructure, the template provides infrastructure automation scripts using AWS Cloud Formation.
 Following templates are provided: